Being self-employed is tough enough without having to learn how to budget with irregular income.

 You no longer have an employer paying part of your Social Security and Medicare taxes, nor do you have the luxury of a 401K match.
 As a self-employed freelancer you are responsible for your own goals, financial needs, and retirement future.

 Keep in mind though, that if you have a lot of consumer debt that eats into your principal payment with high interest fees, those should be at the top of list once you have a decent emergency fund in place.

 How to budget with irregular income

-It will take a few months for a new budget plan to take effect, so don’t get discouraged if you try out these budget worksheets and you fail miserably.
+It will take a few months for a new budget plan to take effect, so don’t get discouraged if you try out the budget worksheet listed above and you fail miserably.
 Keep at it and you’ll start to see significant results with 2-3 months.